HarinManiK/SnapNap/README.md

 ---

-**Caution**: If you pause an online game(connected to a server) or an applcation that is downloading something(also connected to a server), the server might disconnect you(time out).
+**Caution**: If you pause an online game(connected to a server) or an application that is downloading something(also connected to a server), the server might disconnect you(time out).
 And when you resume it, it may behave the same way it does when your internet connection drops.

 For example: